 |How to get there: The trailhead (Waypoint 001) is at the end of Morgan Road (about 0.6 miles from State Road 179).
 There’s a parking area just before the Jeep trail starts (indicated by a large rock you must climb to weed out those without the guts or vehicles to make it).
 Click here for directions.|

-I’ve driven the Broken Arrow Jeep trail many times and the one thing that concerned me about riding this trail on my mountain bike was all those pesky pink Jeeps from the tour company (on weekends they are like a line of ants on the trail).
-That’s the bad news.
-The good news is that this singletrack (which parallels the Jeep trail) is far enough away and doesn’t intersect the Jeep trail too much so you don’t have to worry about the Jeeps.
+I’ve driven the Broken Arrow Jeep trail many times and one thing that concerned me about hiking this trail on was all those pesky pink Jeeps from the tour company (on weekends they are like a line of ants on the trail) ruining my hike.
+It didn’t happen.
+The trail (which parallels the Jeep trail) is far enough away and doesn’t intersect the Jeep trail too much so you don’t have to worry about the Jeeps.
 For the most part you’ll be far enough away that you won’t even notice them.
 But you will have other hikers and bikers on this trail.
 It is a very popular trail.

 Another nice thing about Broken Arrow is the “extras” along the trail.
 The first one you’ll see is the Devil’s Dining Room, a neat sinkhole that formed in the area.
 The tour guides tell the tourists that geologists believe another large section around the sinkhole is going to fall in soon.
 I don’t know about that (they might be saying it to scare them a little) and “soon” in geological terms is anything less than 10,000 years.
 It doesn’t matter, it’s cool anyway.